Overview | Cultivating Voice | Cultivating Voice II

 Students interested in becoming a peer writing tutor are required to take a two-credit course, Cultivating Voice: A Writing Tutor’s Craft, offered every Spring at the Olympia and Tacoma campuses.

 This class is a prerequisite for becoming a tutor in either Writing Center, but we welcome students interested in applying these skills to other fields.
 Students interested in becoming tutors should have completed at least one quarter at Evergreen prior to taking Cultivating Voice.
 We actively seek students from all academic disciplines.
 Entry into the class does not guarantee a position as a writing tutor.
-Please refer to the current Academic Catalog for more information.
+Please refer to the current Cultivating Voice course description for more information.

 Suggested readings for CV: